themarisolhernandez/ds-review-lessons/README.md

 Welcome to the Data Science Curriculum Notebooks repository!
 This repository contains a collection of Jupyter notebooks covering various topics in the field of data science.
 These notebooks are designed to supplement your learning and provide hands-on practice with real-world datasets and examples.

-This is my Partner's addition to the READMe.md

 ## Notebooks

 You can find the following notebooks in this repository: